 It is important to document Black Scholes compensation cost assumptions for your new awards.

-As preparation for year end audit, you are encouraged to maintain documentation substantiating your assumptions for each grant.
+As preparation for the year-end audit, you are encouraged to maintain documentation substantiating your assumptions for each grant.

-Remember for each new grant made, you should reconsider each variable, not merely carrying forward assumptions from the last grant.
+Remember for each new grant made, you should reconsider each variable, not merely carry forward assumptions from the last grant.